Happiness (The Beloved album): Background

-The Beloved began at Cambridge University in 1983; originally named Journey Through, they consisted of Tim Havard, Steve Waddington and vocalist and band leader Jon Marsh, with drummer Guy Gausden joining the following year.
+The Beloved began at the University of Cambridge in 1983; originally named Journey Through, they consisted of Tim Havard, Steve Waddington and vocalist and band leader Jon Marsh, with drummer Guy Gausden joining the following year.
 Originally drawing from psychedelic music, the group soon renamed itself to The Beloved and changed their sound to one often compared to New Order.
 Despite releasing several singles, the Happy Now EP and Where It Is compilation album over 1986–87, none of the band's music received notable critical or commercial success, which led to Havard and Gausden leaving the group by the end of 1987, rendering the Beloved a duo of Marsh and Waddington.
 The group had nonetheless signed a deal with WEA by this point, thanks to the cult success of Where It Is.
 Having become interested in American dance music after a trip to New York in 1987, Marsh and Waddington quickly became infatuated with the emerging rave music scene in London in 1988, and became fans of acid house.
 Marsh found the Shoom and Spectrum raves that year life-changing; he later told i-D magazine: "The whole of 1988 from March onwards is a complete blur, an orgy of parties."
 The duo's experiences with dance music revitalised them musically, and took influence from it, completely changing their direction.

 Marsh and Waddington recorded the tracks "Loving Feeling", "Your Love Takes Me Higher" and "I Love You More" in 1988 with producer Paul Staveley O'Duffy.
 Only the latter two tracks were included on Happiness, although "Loving Feeling" was released as a single in October 1988.
 It was commercially unsuccessful, as was follow-up single "Your Love Takes Me Higher", which reached number 91 on the UK Singles Chart in January 1989.
 Nonetheless, The Beloved asked WEA to allow them to record a full LP, with their engineer Martyn Phillips as its producer instead of O'Duffy.
 They were given the go-ahead and, with a small budget and often working night sessions, The Beloved recorded the rest of Happiness until August 1989, across many recording studios in the UK and US, namely Southlands, Sarm West, Master Rock, First Protocol, Sam Therapy, Lillie Yard, D&D, The Skylight Suite and Parsifal.